Apollys/TheLibraryOfLife/dopamine_nation.md

 ### Sparks

 > Boredom is not just boring.
 It can also be terrifying.
 It forces us to come face-to-face with bigger questions of meaning and purpose.
 But boredom is also an opportunity for discovery and invention.
-It creates the space necessary for a new thought to form, without which we're endlessly reacting to stimuli around us, rather than allowing ourselve to be within our lived experience.
+It creates the space necessary for a new thought to form, without which we're endlessly reacting to stimuli around us, rather than allowing ourselves to be within our lived experience.
 >
 > [41]